EV Charging Guide

 The Bottom Line

-You do not need every charging app.
-You need the right 2-3.
-Look at the chargers along your regular routes, install those network apps, set up payment at home, and you are ready.
-A roaming app handles the occasional unfamiliar charger.
-Contactless card payment is growing but is not yet universal enough to replace apps entirely.
+You don't need every charging app.
+You need the right setup.
+Look at the chargers along your regular routes, install those network apps first, set up payment at home, and then add a roaming option for travel.
+Contactless payment is growing, but in Europe especially it still doesn't replace native network apps if you want the best price and the smoothest experience.

-The charging app landscape is fragmented, and that is unlikely to change overnight.
+The charging app landscape is fragmented, and that isn't likely to change overnight.
 But spending 15 minutes setting up the right apps before your first long drive saves hours of frustration at chargers down the road.

 EVcourse is not affiliated with, endorsed by, or sponsored by any of the charging networks, apps, or companies mentioned on this page.
 All trademarks and brand names belong to their respective owners.
 Network availability, pricing, and app features change frequently.
+This page reflects publicly available information reviewed in April 2026.
 Always verify current information with the network directly.